HuyNguyen2504/Auto-Roll-mod-/README.md

 # How to use this?
 # 1. Download packages
-First, download all the packages those file need, just use Chat Gpt or Copilot
+First, download all the packages those file need, just use Chat Gpt or Copilot <br>
+Download Ldplayer and the tower on it
 # 2. Open the game and turn reroll.py on
 <h4>
 1. Open calibrationUI.py